cybertraining-dsc/su22-reu-385/time-series-prediction/anova/anova-timeseries.md

 F_onewayResult(statistic=0.5410224469358347, pvalue=0.6610639388335927)

 ```
-Note: With a P value less than 0.05, you reject the null hypothesis
+Note: With a P value less than 0.05, you reject the null hypothesis,
       With a P value greater than 0.05, you accept the null hypothesis

 #### Output Explanation